vrhovnik/azure-vm-in-place-upgrade-examples/README.md

 You will need to upgrade VM to volume license (KMS server activation).
 Checks docs [for more](https://learn.microsoft.com/en-us/azure/virtual-machines/windows-in-place-upgrade#upgrade-vm-to-volume-license-kms-server-activation).

-## ISO with Powershell (via Azure VM Custom Script Extension and either managed Azure SDK or Azure Automation or serverless aka Azure Functions)
+## ISO with Powershell (via Azure VM Run Script Extension and either managed Azure SDK or Azure Automation or serverless aka Azure Functions)

 To start an in-place upgrade you can upgrade via ISO file if ISO file enables the upgrade (check [docs](https://learn.microsoft.com/en-us/windows-server/get-started/perform-in-place-upgrade)).